opensearch-project/documentation-website/_dashboards/dashboard/index.md

 4. From the panel, choose **Add an existing**.
 5. From the **Add panels** window, choose **[eCommerce] Average Sold Quantity**, and then select `x` to close the panel.
 A donut chart is added to the dashboard.

-You've created the following basic dashboard with a single panel, which you'll continue using throughout this tutorial.
+You've now created the following basic dashboard with a single panel, which you'll continue using throughout this tutorial.

 ![Basic dashboard with single panel]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-basic.png)